Ningyuan-Zhang/deepformer-refactored/README.md

 ## Citation

+If you use `DeepFormer` in your work, please cite:

-Yao Z, Zhang W, Song P, Hu Y, Liu J.
-*DeepFormer: a hybrid network based on convolutional neural network and flow-attention mechanism for identifying the function of DNA sequences.*
+> Yao Z, Zhang W, Song P, Hu Y, Liu J. DeepFormer: a hybrid network based on convolutional neural network and flow-attention mechanism for identifying the function of DNA sequences.
+Briefings in Bioinformatics.
+2023;24(2):bbad095. doi: https://doi.org/10.1093/bib/bbad095
-*Briefings in Bioinformatics*, 2023, 24(2): bbad095.